Listen to this morning’s Scripture Song – Psalm 121

 “But the more they afflicted them, the more they multiplied and grew.
 And they were grieved because of the children of Israel.” – (Exodus 1:12)

 In our passage of Scripture this morning we read about the nation of Israel after they had been in Egypt for 400 years.
 When we last left the family of Jacob at the close of the Book of Genesis, the people of God were prospering, but after many generations have passed in this foreign land, they are now being persecuted.
 It seems that the Egyptians had recognized the hand and blessing of God upon His people, and became afraid that the Hebrews would take them over.
 So, they enslaved them, and made their lives bitter.
-However, the more the people of God were persecuted, the more they were grew.
+However, the more the people of God were persecuted, the more they grew.
 On a natural level, this doesn’t make any sense, but then again, the principles of God often go against human reasoning.
 These Egyptians simply couldn’t keep God’s people down, no matter how hard they tried.

 There are two observations that I would like to make from this passage:

 1 Throughout the history of the Christian churches, there have been periods of intense persecution.
 Persecution is a tool of the devil to defeat the people of God.
-However, again we have observed through history that some of the greatest times of growth in Christian history have come about as a result of persecution.
+However, again we have observed that some of the greatest times of growth in Christian history have come about as a result of persecution.
 Notice what happened to the church at Jerusalem after the death of Stephen:

 “And Saul was consenting unto his death.
 And at that time there was a great persecution against the church which was at Jerusalem; and they were all scattered abroad throughout the regions of Judaea and Samaria, except the apostles. … Therefore they that were scattered abroad went every where preaching the word.” – (Acts 8:1, 4)